25 Amazing experiences you could have in New Zealand!

 swimming with wild hector's dolphins

-By Nadine from Christchurch Uncovered
+By Nadine from Le Long Weekend

 Of all the experiences unique to New Zealand, there's none more thrilling than swimming with the country's very own Hector's dolphins.
 The smallest dolphin in the world, Hector's dolphins can be found swimming off the shores of New Zealand's South Island.
 And although they are sadly endangered, there is a resident population to be found off the coast of Bank's Peninsula, near Christchurch.